A Complementary Approach to Incorrectness Typing: The CoArrow Type

 In the discussion of H\'ebert's first example, we used the type $\topty \to \intty \onlyto \okty$ to assert the property that a curried function requires its second argument to be an integer.
 This works because the type mixes the two kinds of arrows in a specific way: it is the type of those functions that, if you give them any first argument will either diverge or return a function that requires an integer in order to return \begin{added}a value\end{added}.

 However, it is not clear there is a general pattern to forming assertions of the form ``is a curried function which, to return an $A$, requires that its $n^{\text{th}}$ argument is a $B$'' using the necessity arrow.
-For example, \emph{neither} of the following two types express that, to return a value, the first argument of a two-argument curried function must be an integer:

-By unfolding the abbreviations, one can see that such a property \emph{could} be expressed by the type $\CompPure{\intty} \to \topty \to \CompPure{\okty}$.
-However, it is not at all clear how to use this type in conjunction with the \rlnm{AppL} rule.
+For example, \emph{neither} of the following two types express that, to return a value, the first argument of a two-argument curried function must be an integer: \begin{description} \item[$\intty \onlyto \topty \onlyto \okty$.]
+This is the type of functions that, if they return a function of type $\topty \onlyto \okty$, their argument must have been an integer.
+Hence, this property holds of any function that does not return a function, such as $\abs{x}{\pn{1}}$. \item[$\intty \to \topty \onlyto \okty$.]
+This is the type of functions that, if they are given an integer as the first argument, guarantee to return a function, about which we have no further guarantees (if the function returns a value, then it's argument must have had type $\topty$, which is no information at all).
+An example is $\abs{xy}{\pn{1}}$. \end{description} By unfolding the abbreviations, one can see that such a property \emph{could} be expressed by the type $\CompPure{\intty} \to \topty \to \CompPure{\okty}$.
+However, it is not at all clear how to use this type with the \rlnm{AppL} rule.

 The problem is that the necessity arrow does not curry well.
 Apart from the difficulties illustrated above, this can be seen clearly in the proof theory.
 When we type a curried abstraction using the traditional arrow, the two uses of the \rlnm{Abs} rule follow directly on one another, shown below left.